Acupuncture and Oral Ulcer

 RESULTS:

-The total effective rate was 83.8% in the treatment group and 48.6% in the control group with a very significant difference between the two groups (P<0.01).
+The total effective rate was 83.8% in the treatment group and 48.6% in the control group, with a very significant difference between the two groups (P<0.01).

 CONCLUSION:

-The therapeutic effect of acupuncture is significantly better than that of the control group, and acupuncture is an effective therapy for recurrent oral ulcers of type of accumulation of heat in the heart and spleen.
+The therapeutic effect of acupuncture is significantly better than that of the control group, and acupuncture is an effective therapy for recurrent oral ulcers of the type of accumulation of heat in the heart and spleen.

 Research Three